n-p-m/n-p-m/README.md

 I am excited to utilize my passion for technology and science to bring significant value and drive innovation with the teams I work with.

 - 🔭 I’m currently working on understanding multiple usecases of Large Language Model's.
-- 🌱 I’m currently learning to be a quick learner.
+- 🌱 Kaizen.
-- 👯 I’m looking to collaborate with teams that uses technology to make lives better.
+- 👯 I wish to work with team that uses technology to make lives better.
 - 📫 How to reach me: Email-> nirmalphiliposemathew@gmail.com | nirmalphiliposemathew.1@osu.edu
 - ⚡ Fun fact: I like memes.